 The goal of this project, implemented in the fall of 2018, was to make travel along a critical section of Route 1 safer and more appealing for pedestrians and bicyclists of all ages.
 Initially identified in the City's Safe Routes to School Action Plan in 2010, this project was also highlighted as a high priority in the City's recently completed Bicycle and Pedestrian Plan.

 The project, which received funding from a NHDOT Safe Routes to School Grant, evaluated options for creating an on-road bike route along Route 1 between the High School and Downtown.
 Pedestrian crossings at the intersections along this corridor were also assessed to determine where improvements might be necessary to improve safety and accessibility.
 The City is working with an engineering team led by Greenman-Pedersen, Inc. on this project.

-For more information or with comments or questions about this project, please contact Juliet Walker, the City of Portsmouth's Transportation Planner, 603-610-7296 or firstname.lastname@example.org.
+For more information or with comments or questions about this project, please contact Juliet Walker, the City of Portsmouth's Planning Director, 603-610-7296 or firstname.lastname@example.org.

 - Learn more about cycle tracks, protected and buffered bicycle lanes by reviewing this guide from NACTO (National Association of City Transportation Officials).

 - Review these videos of buffered and protected bicycle facilities in other communities:

 - Update to Parking & Traffic Safety Committee (December 5, 2019)

 - Update to Parking & Traffic Safety Committee (April 4, 2019)

 - Report Back to Parking & Traffic Safety Committee (December 6, 2018)

 - Presentation to Parking & Traffic Safety Committee (October 4, 2018)